inconvergent/fn/README.md

 Which currently follows this format:

-    yyyymmdd-hhmmss-gitsha-procdatetimesha
+    yyyymmdd-hhmmss-gitsha-piddatetimehash

 Where `gitsha` is the prefix of the git commit sha.
-And `procdatetimesha` is a hash of the time when `Fn()` is called and the process id of the calling python script.
+And `piddatetimehash` is a hash of the time when `Fn()` is called and the corresponding process id.

 If you are not in a git repo, it looks like this: